-Durvalumab is an immunotherapy treatment for bladder cancer.
+Durvalumab is an immunotherapy treatment for bladder cancer and lung cancer.
 It is marketed under the brand name Imfinzi and manufactured by AstraZeneca.
-Imfinzi helps the immune system fight cancer, and clinical trials are testing it on a variety of cancers including mesothelioma.
+Durvalumab helps the immune system fight cancer, and clinical trials are testing it on a variety of diseases, including mesothelioma.

 Durvalumab was approved by the U.S. Food and Drug Administration (FDA) in May 2017 to treat late-stage bladder cancer.
-It is approved specifically to treat a form of bladder cancer called urothelial carcinoma that cannot be removed by surgery and has recurred after chemotherapy.
+It is approved specifically to treat urothelial carcinomas when they cannot be removed by surgery and have recurred after chemotherapy.

 Clinical trials have tested the drug on patients with mesothelioma, lung cancer, melanoma, pancreatic cancer, gastric cancer, head and neck cancer, esophageal cancer, lymphoma, myelodysplastic syndrome and solid tumors.